Genetics

 Medical Biochemistry

-You will be introduced to the concepts of chemical and biochemical tests and their relevance to clinical diagnostics.
-It develops your knowledge and understanding about biochemical changes in disease, and you will learn practical techniques in clinical biochemistry.
+You will be introduced to the concepts of chemical and biochemical testing and their relevance to clinical diagnostics.
+The module will develop your knowledge and understanding about biochemical changes in disease, and you will learn practical techniques used in clinical chemistry laboratory.
+This module is a combination of lectures and practical sessions.

 Haematology and Transfusion